terenyib/non_repeating_char/README.md

 Then the result is "c"

 #### UAT-3.3
+Given the text "abc"
+When check non repeating chars
+Then the result is "a"

+#### UAT-3.4
 Given the text "aaa"
 When check non repeating chars
 Then the result is ""